Trevor Sinclair: International career

+In 1994, Sinclair was called up to the Republic of Ireland squad by Jack Charlton, but was unable to declare for his mother's homeland as he had already played at U21 level for England.
+This meant he missed out on the World Cup on 1994.

 Sinclair was called up to Terry Venables' get-together England squad in April 1995, but was not capped for the senior side until 2001.
 Sinclair earned 12 caps for England, four of which came in the 2002 World Cup, in which he was a last-minute replacement for the injured Danny Murphy.
 In turn, he replaced Owen Hargreaves, who was injured early in the competition, in the team and was widely regarded as one of England's best players in the tournament, doing a job on England's then "problem left hand side".

 Coaching career

 Sinclair was the assistant manager of Lancaster City.
 On 25 August 2014, he made a substitute appearance in the second half of a 3–1 defeat to Clitheroe in the league.

 As of October 2021, Sinclair runs a football academy with Bamber Bridge manager Jamie Milligan.

+In January 2024, Sinclair was appointed as an assistant coach for the men's India national football team.

 Media career

 Following his retirement, Sinclair largely worked as a pundit on both television and radio, most notably for BBC Sport on Football Focus and Final Score.

-Sinclair has worked as a sports commentator, notably on TalkSPORT.
+Sinclair has worked as a sports commentator, notably on Talksport.

 Personal life

-Sinclair is of partial Irish and Scottish descent through his mother, who was born in Sligo and his stepfather was from Glasgow.
+Sinclair is of partial Irish and Scottish descent through his mother, who was born in Sligo and Jamaican descent through his birth father.
+His stepfather was from Glasgow.
 He lives on the Fylde coast and is a supporter of his previous clubs West Ham, Manchester City, Blackpool and QPR, as well as Scottish club Celtic.
 In February 2015, he said that three of his children had joined Blackpool's academy.
-As of October 2021, his eldest son, Isaac, was playing for Bamber Bridge.
+His eldest son, Isaac plays for Accrington Stanley.
 His middle son, Sky, was named as an under-21 player in Blackpool's squad for the 2021–22 EFL Championship campaign.
 He signed a professional contract at the end of the previous campaign.
 Sinclair's youngest son, Kobe, began a scholarship with Blackpool in 2021.